jthevos/Chrome-Memory-Manager/README.md

 This code is attempting to create several instences of a JSON Object, Tab, with the captured information from processes.
 The most important capture is "jsMemoryAllocated", and is only available as part of a callback from onUpdatedWithMemory.
 An eventListener gets the update ping and returns a dictionary of process Objects that can then be manipulated.

-An if statement detects that a process is a tab through the process.type == "renderer" condition.
+An if statement detects that a process is a tab that process has an array of length 1 associated with the process object.
 If true, I call my constructor for the tab Object and pass it in the relevant parameters.
 A global array is declared to house these objects.
 The constructor pushes the derived Object to the global array on every call.

 Once I have a complete one-dimensional array of Objects, I can then sort the Objects based on their respective allocated memory attribute (Tabs[i].allocd_mem).
 Once sorted, I can generate the HTML for popup.html.
 Buttons will be added under the li's for removing the tab.